List of incidents and protests of the United States racial unrest: Red House eviction defense protest, December 8, 2020

-On December 8, protesters in Portland gathered to blockade parts of the Humboldt Neighborhood in order to protect a family who had been evicted after living in said house for 65 years.
+On December 8, protesters in Portland gathered to blockade parts of the Humboldt Neighborhood in order to protect a family who had been evicted after living in their home for 65 years.
 Protesters blockaded the area similar to the Capitol Hill Occupied Protest.

 Casey Goodson protests, December 11, 2020

 On December 4, police were finishing an unsuccessful search for a fugitive in Columbus, Ohio, when Casey Goodson "drove by and waved a gun" at an officer.
 A witness heard the officer command Goodson to drop his gun, and when he did not comply, Goodson was shot five times outside his home.
 Police recovered a gun from the scene.

 Bennie Edwards protests, December 11, 2020

 On December 11, Bennie Edwards, a schizophrenic homeless man, was killed by Oklahoma City police while wielding a knife.
 Demonstrations were held later that evening.

 Andre Hill protests, December 24, 2020

 On December 22, Andre Hill (also identified as Andre' Hill) was killed by a Columbus Police officer as he left a house where he was a guest.
 On Christmas Eve, protests were held in response to the shooting.
 The shooting was the second police killing in Columbus in the month, following the shooting of Casey Goodson.